chrisrosen1/DH-101-Starter-Repository/makes/week13.md

 Overall, I think the future of AI depends on how we use it.
 If we use it as a tool to support real human connection, it could be positive.
 But if it replaces real relationships, it could become harmful.

-## Attribution & AI Use
+## 🤖 AI & Attribution
+### Tools Used
-- Tools used: Google Docs
+- Google Docs

-- AI prompts (summary): None
-- What AI generated: Nothing
+### What AI Generated
-- What you changed or decided:I chose what to write about and the script.
-I chose the font and style of the document.
+- None

+### Human Decisions
+- Wrote the full transcript
+- Developed the fictional concept and system
+- Designed the document structure
+- Chose the formatting, layout, and visual style
+- Created the themes surrounding AI, surveillance, and human connection